Connecticut Electrician School Guide

 How to Move Forward

 Begin by finding out where you can get pre-apprenticeship electrician training in Connecticut.
 Simply put your zip code into the following search tool to explore nearby options right now!

-** Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment Statistics, website last visited July 16, 2019.
+* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment and Wage Statistics (visited August 30, 2023).